Ken Harrelson: Catch phrases, criticism and nicknames

 As a man long-known for creating nicknames, his own nickname "Hawk" originated during his early playing days.
 Teammates began calling him "Hawk" due to his curvy, pointy nose.
 Harrelson coined many nicknames for popular Sox players, including "Black Jack" McDowell, Carlos "El Caballo" Lee, Lance "One Dog" Johnson, Frank "The Big Hurt" Thomas, Craig "Little Hurt" Grebeck, "The Deacon" Warren Newson, "Big Bad" Bobby Jenks, "The Silent Assassin" Javier Vázquez, Herbert "the Milkman" Perry, Jake "The Jake-Meister" Peavy, Dayán "The Tank" Viciedo, Willie "Peapod" Harris, Paul "The Professor" Konerko and Magglio "Maggs" Ordóñez, along with fan favorite "Big Dick" Richard Dotson.
-During a broadcast, Harrelson attempted to nickname partner Darrin Jackson "The Squirrel" because of the quantity of peanuts his partner ate, to which Jackson replied, "No." He calls his current partner Steve Stone "Stone Pony."
+During a broadcast, Harrelson attempted to nickname partner Darrin Jackson "The Squirrel" because of the quantity of peanuts his partner ate, to which Jackson replied, "No." He called his partner Steve Stone "Stone Pony."
 It is unclear if that nickname is a reference to the popular music venue or the Linda Ronstadt band, the Stone Poneys.
 Recently, he began calling White Sox slugger Adam Dunn "Biggin".
 "Biggin" is a Southern slang term for large people, which reflects Hawk's Deep South roots.
 Dunn is 6'6" and 285 pounds.
 More recently, Harrelson has been referring to José Abreu as El Cañon or "The Cannon."
 Although not a nickname, during the time when Greg Norton played for the Chicago White Sox between 1996 and 2000, Harrelson would add the line "Norton, You're The Greatest" after "You can put it on the board!
 Yes!
 Yes!" when Norton hit a home run.
 This was a mashup of two references from the sitcom The Honeymooners: one character was named Edward "Ed" Lillywhite Norton, and another character, Ralph Kramden, would say to his wife, Alice, "Baby, you're the greatest."

 An informal study by one baseball columnist, based on the number of home-team "biased" comments throughout the course of a game, concluded that Harrelson was by a wide margin the broadcaster who openly rooted for his team the most often.
 He embraced the results, responding, "That's the biggest compliment you could give me, to call me the biggest homer in baseball."